Berlin, Staatsbibliothek zu Berlin, MS germ. fol. 623

 Request Info

-In 1850 he sold the manuscripts to the Royal Library in Berlin.
-Today the surviving fragment is treasured at the Staatsbibliothek in Berlin.
+Subsequently, in 1850, Hoffmann von Fallersleben sold the manuscript to the Royal Library in Berlin.
+Currently, this precious medieval fragment is preserved among the treasured collections of the Staatsbibliothek zu Berlin.

 We have 2 facsimiles of the manuscript "Berlin World Chronicle":